 A child custody case can be a long and drawn out process.
 This is especially true when the child custody case is tied up with a divorce.
 However, if you and your child's other parent agree on most of the terms of child custody, then a mediation may be a cost- and time-effective method for resolving this issue.

 Why should I try child custody mediation as opposed to just going to court?

 There are several very good reasons you may want to attempt to mediate child custody issues before taking them to court.
 In general, a mediator cannot impose a solution, so speaking with a mediator will not necessarily impact the final decision of a court if the mediation doesn't work out.

 Some of the many advantages of mediation include:

 My relationship with my ex is so bad, I can't see child custody mediation working; what does child custody mediation offer that could make things work?

 Mediation can be done separately, so if you and your ex cannot be in the same room together, mediation can accommodate this.
 The mediator will go back and forth between the parties and work on an agreement until it gets done.
 Also keep in mind that mediators do this for a living, and are skilled at dealing with couples that fight.
 Mediators will stress the importance of putting aside personal issues for the sake of the child, and are very good at redirecting a parent's focus back to the issue that really matters -- the child.

 If you would like to know more about the possibility of a mediated child custody arrangement or have questions about your child custody case, there's no substitute for professional legal counsel.
 Having sound advice and expert representation can make all the difference in the outcome of your child custody dispute.
-Get started today and find a qualified family law attorney evaluate your situation today at no charge.
+Get started today and find a qualified family law attorney near you.